Star Hero: Fifth Edition Star Hero supplements

+Following the release of the sixth edition of the Hero System in 2011, a new edition of Star Hero was published as well.

 Reception

 David Rogers reviewed the first edition of Star Hero in Space Gamer Vol. II No. 1.
 Rogers commented that "Overall, I give Star Hero a B+ for presentation, largely because of artwork and sloppy editing.
 The game, though, plays like a winner.
 If you're looking for roleplaying science fiction that allows you design your own characters rather than relying on dice to make up your characters for you, this is your game."